LordGnomeMBE/BookInfo/README.md

    - Created new separate page to convert ISBNs
 - <b>V2.0.0</b> <i>The start of working towards a big new update!</i></br>
    - Created a new separate page to convert ISBNs
-<i>Changelog before V2.0.0 does not exist as records were not kept before this point.</i>
+<i>Changelog before V2.0.0 does not exist as I did not keep accurate records before this point.</i>
 <i>Please refer to detailed GitHub changelog for full changes in detail as they were committed.</i>